Tag Archives: Jesus Christ

 Proverb or Nonverb?

-If you want to run a great quiz round make up a load of proverbs and mix them in with little beauties like this and ask them to choose the genuine article.
+If you want to run a great quiz round, make up a load of proverbs, mix them in with little beauties like this, and then ask which is the genuine article.
 I guarantee you will catch some people out.
-But just because a Proverb sounds made up doesn’t mean it will lack wisdom, or indeed a lesson for us to learn.
+But just because a Proverb sounds made up doesn’t mean it lacks wisdom, or indeed a lesson for us to learn.

 The Eye of the Beholder